uriweb/uri-component-library/README.md

 * Gutenberg currently supports the following components: Boxouts, Buttons, Cards, Heroes, Metrics, Panels, Quotes, and Tabs.
 Some components may have restrictions.

 ### Component Updates
-* All components are now styled generically.
+* All components are now styled generically out-of-the-box.
 Any customization should be done in the theme.
-* Adds a Countdown component
+* Adds a Countdown component for displaying dynamic, deadline-driven information
 * Notices can now be dismissible and expire
 * Heroes can now display the media caption, or display a custom caption and credit
 * Video Heroes using Vimeo are now visible and play automatically on mobile devices
 * Panels formatted as `super` can now have reversed layouts

 ### General Improvements
-* Improves support for heroes in the Classic Editor
+* Updates support for heroes in the Classic Editor
 * Cards now use `h2` for titles
 * Fixes an issue that caused floated elements in Tabs to overflow the tab in certain cases
+* Updates development tools
 * Other bug fixes
-* Updates development tools

 For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/170/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).